-Mount Airy demand and capacity numbers may not match the BLI estimates, as the information for the portion of Mount Airy that lies within Frederick County.
+Mount Airy demand and capacity numbers may not match the BLI estimates, as the County does not have BLI information for the portion of Mount Airy that lies within Frederick County.
 Therefore, where this is a factor in estimating figures used in these analyses, the Town used their own calculations to capture its entire area.